 However, Pidge hears the family dog, Maverick, barking and her mom’s voice.
 Pidge now must act.
 She pushes one of her legs through the football pads and nudges the laundry chute door open, hoping to get Maverick’s attention.
 Maverick goes wild and all her family runs into the laundry room to see why Maverick is barking and scratching at the laundry chute door.
 Pidge’s dad opens the laundry chute door and “there is Pidge.”
 Her family is relieved to find Pidge.
 She tells her dad that she tried to run away because she “hates being the middle child and being forgotten.”
 Pidge’s parents explain to her that being in the middle is a good thing, as she is loved on all sides.
 Pidge’s siblings then tell her that a day without Pidge was a disaster.
 Pidge learns how much she is loved and needed, ending the day reading her book and hand-feeding Maverick.

-Want to know where to find Where is Pidge?, click here for a list of retailers!
+Want to know where to find Where is Pidge? and Pidge Take the Stage, click here for a list of retailers!